okx/okexchain-docs/docs/resources/okexchaincli.md

 #### Vote

-Vote on one or more validator(s) by delegate tokt
+Vote on one or more validator(s) by delegate okt

 Vote on one or more validator(s)